 Having said that, there are a few airlines that we like just a bit more than the other ones.
 Our main motivations to like these airlines are good customer service and/or consistent low prices.
 You can read more about them in the following list of our favorite airlines that fly to Hawaii:

-- Hawaiian Airlines offers a high level of service and sometimes offers good promotions directly via their website.
+offers a high level of service and sometimes offers good promotions directly via their website.
 They are a partner of delta airlines and thus are part of the SkyMiles Frequent Flyer program.
-Find their best prices for your trip directly at the Hawaiian Airlines official website
+Find their best prices for your trip directly at the Hawaiian Airlines official website.

 Inter-island flights (between the Hawaiian Islands)

-If you are vacationing in Hawaii and want to see more than one island (and you should if time permits!), you will probably be taking several inter-island flights.
+If you are vacationing in Hawaii and want to see more than one island (and you should if time permits!), you will probably be taking several interisland flights.
 These are short (~ 1 hour) flight between the different Hawaiian Islands.
+Note, island hopping is not for everyone!

 International Airports on the Big Island